sarahdurks/readme-generator/written/README.md

 ### Description 💡 <a name="description"></a>

-cool stuff for sure.
+creates a readme for you

 ### Installation 💾 <a name="installation"></a>

 Here's how you setup this project:

-run inquirer
+download inquirer

 ### Toolkit 🧰 <a name="toolkit"></a>